From BR Bullpen

 "Talent is one thing.
 Being able to go from spring to October is another." - Anderson

 As Anderson's playing career came to a close at age 29, he planned to return home and go into his family's house painting business.
 However, that changed in 1964 when he was offered the Toronto managerial job.
 He led the club, a Milwaukee Braves affiliate, to a 80-72 record and a fifth-place finish that year before moving on to the St. Louis Cardinals organization.
 He led his teams to the league playoff finals in each of the next four summers, winning a Western Carolinas League crown with the Rock Hill Cardinals in 1965 and a Southern League championship with the Asheville Tourists in 1968.
-The next summer, he joined the coaching staff of skipper Preston Gomez on the expansion San Diego Padres.
+The next summer, in 1969, he joined the coaching staff of skipper Preston Gomez on the expansion San Diego Padres.
 On June 14, 1966, he was the manager of the St. Petersburg Cardinals when they played the longest game in organized baseball history up to that point, losing 4-3 to the Miami Marlins in a game that took 29 innings to complete.

 Cincinnati Reds Skipper

 After a summer in San Diego, Anderson was slated to be a California Angels coach in 1970 until he was hired to replaced Dave Bristol as Cincinnati Reds manager instead.
 With a lineup that included Johnny Bench, Tony Perez, and Pete Rose, he won 102 games and the pennant in his first season.
 However, he then lost the World Series in five games to the Baltimore Orioles.
 After an injury-plagued 1971 (his only sub-.500 season with Cincinnati), the Reds came back and won another pennant in 1972, losing to the Oakland Athletics in the World Series.
 They took the National League West division title in 1973, then finished a close second to the Los Angeles Dodgers in 1974.